 Beatty Park Leisure Centre, North Perth

-Only a short drive from the CBD, Beatty Leisure Centre features two outdoor swimming pools (one 50-metre and one 30-metre), one indoor 25-metre pool and an indoor heated leisure pool.
+Only a short drive from the CBD, Beatty Leisure Centre features two best outdoor swimming pools (one 50-metre and one 30-metre), one indoor 25-metre pool and an indoor heated leisure pool.

 Patrons can also enjoy a water playground, water slides, a sauna and a spa!